Listed by most recent articles first.

 - Excoriation (Skin-Picking) Disorder

 The essential feature of excoriation (skin-picking) disorder is recurrent picking at one’s own skin.
-The most commonly picked sites are the face, arms, and hands, but ...
+The most commonly picked areas are the face, arms, and hands, but ...

 - Hoarding Disorder Symptoms